 1. Misconception: You don’t need resistors on the gate

 Back when I made the AddOhms episode, I added a resistor to the MOSFET’s gate pin.
 Of course any time a resistor is shown in a schematic, people get worried about what complicated formula is needed to determine its value.
 For slow switching applications, like below 10 kHz, the resistor value doesn’t matter.
 Something in the 100 to 1000 ohm range is fine.

 So if the value does not matter, why have one?
 The gate of a MOSFET is a small capacitor.
 And what happens when applying a voltage to a capacitor?
 It starts charging.

 The initial current is very high.
 It slows down as the capacitor charges.
 That initial current rush, also known as in-rush current, can be a problem.
 Even though it is a short time, there is a significant current surge that can damage an I/O pin.
 Depending on the size of the MOSFET’s gate capacitance, it may not be necessary to include that resistor.
 I wish I could say to “just” add it any time you use a MOSFET.
 If there is a high switching frequency, say 100 kHz or higher, then you have to worry about the RC charging curve created by the resistor and the gate capacitance.

 A common task for a transistor is switching a device on and off.
 There are two configurations for a transistor switch: low side and high side.
 The location of the transistor determines the type of circuit and its name.
 Either transistor configuration can use a BJT or MOSFET.

-In this post, I draw the configuration for both transistor types, talk about which requires a driver, and explain why you would use either.
+In this post, I draw the configuration for both transistor types, discuss which requires a driver, and explain why you would use either.
 If you are new to transistors, check out the resource links at the bottom.
-I have a couple of videos I made and some from element14’s The Learning Circuit which do a great job introducing transistors.
+I have a few videos I made and some from element14’s The Learning Circuit, which do a great job introducing transistors.